Originally due on the blog on Friday 21st March.

-Like with the Christmas issue, this "Time-Travel Special" sees Uncle Pigg leave the Oink! office and set out on an epic strip which is split into a few different parts throughout the issue.
+Like with the Christmas issue, this "Time-Travel Special" sees Uncle Pigg leave the Oink! office and set out on an epic strip which is split into a few different parts throughout the issue, courtesy of writer Mark Rodgers.
 With no plops or pigs to back him up this time it's him on his own in a suspiciously familiar police box as he battles to find his way home, popping in and out of other characters' strips as he does so.

 Unlike at Christmas though I'm going to keep the individual parts separate and in their right order amongst the rest of the comic.
 No reason, just feel like it this time.
 Hey Oink! always felt rather random, why shouldn't the blog upon occasion.
 It all starts innocently with Uncle Pigg uncharacteristically late to the office:

-Recently I found out that Psycho Gran (who has just been released upon the earth in her own brand new comic - see our first news report) actually only appeared in 16 issues of the regular Oink!
+Recently I found out that Psycho Gran (who has just been released upon the earth in her own brand new comic) actually only appeared in 16 issues of the regular Oink!
 Unbelievable!
 I honestly thought she was in every single one after her first appearance but 10 issues since and we've only seen her a couple of times in the pages of the comic.
 The following series of strips has also only popped up about the same amount of times so far:

 This time brought to us by Davy Francis, the Rotten Rhymes were always imaginative.
 Knowing they're not going to be there every issue, just like the little old dear mentioned above, isn't a bad thing at all.
 Oink! was so full of different characters and random one-off or mini-series strips that there simply wasn't room for everything in every single issue.
 But isn't this one of the things we loved so much about it?
 Not knowing what to expect?

-And anyway, just makes them all the more special when they do appear.
+And anyway, it just makes them all the more special when they do appear.

 Just before Uncle Pigg reappears there's the conclusion of Harry the Head's Big Adventure and I for one am glad he's to start reappearing in, as Marc Riley puts it at the end of the page, "everyday life" again.
 The ongoing serial on this occasion just didn't seem to gel together as well as other examples and seemed a bit too made-up-on-the-spot for want of a better phrase and felt dragged out at times, with disparate elements being added when all we really wanted to see was Harry and Barney having a laugh and making us do the same, rather than be in jeopardy every issue.
 Harry is a big part of Oink! so hopefully we'll see him again soon on the blog now.